Optometry Continuing Education 2026: CE Credits, Courses, Conferences, and Free Resources

 - One specialty assessment.
 If you have a CAQ, you must complete an assessment to demonstrate continued advanced competence in the CAQ area during the fourth year of the CAP cycle.

-CE Resources for Optometrists
+CE Resources for Optometrists in 2026

 There are numerous opportunities throughout the year for you to fulfill your CE requirements.
 These include online CE courses as well as live or in-person optometry CE conferences and events.